Lannnnnnn/LA-Restaurant-recommend/README.md

 - We start designing the website for deploying our recommendation system and the skeleton will be finished by week 6.
 - We are implmenting more advanced recommendation methods such as ALS and explore the system to our whole dataset instead of certain city.

-The first step we did was to extract 100 random samples from multi-word phrases output by AutoPhrase.
-This step was integrated into a method called "get_random" in the util.py file.

 ### Responsibilities
 * Catherine Hou
 * Vincent Le
 * Shenghan Liu developed TF-IDF algorithm, user AutoPhrase EDA, data tag.
-Clean the repo and write the readme draft.
+Clean, merge the branches and write the first readme draft.